GiorgiaAuroraAdorni/smart-receipt-scanner/README.md

   		-h, --help            show this help message and exit
-		--image IMAGE         path to the image of the receipt to scan (default: None) --txt TXT             path to the txt containing the receipt (default: None) --store {migros,lidl} choose a store to which the receipt refers between migros 							  and lidl (default: migros)
+		--image IMAGE         path to the image of the receipt to scan (default: None) --txt TXT             path to the txt containing the receipt (default: None) --store {migros,lidl,esselunga,manor} choose a store to which the receipt refers (default: migros) --digital DIGITAL     specify if the receipt is digital
 ```

 To execute the script: